mcorpening85/ncaa-tournament-slack-bot/README.md

 ### Modify Message Format

-Edit the `formatGameMessage` function in `index.js` to change the appearance of Slack messages.
+Edit the message formatters in the `util/formatters.js` file to change the appearance of Slack messages.

+## Data Storage

+When running with Docker, the bot creates a volume mount for the `/app/data` directory, which can be used for persistent storage of game state data.

 ## License